GATECH-EIC/TinyML2023EIC-Gatech-Open/doc/training.md

 > + model weights in tflite: train_ckpt/model_best
 > + training logs: log/model_best

+In train_ckpt/model_best, we have:
+> + FLOAT16.tflite model with float16 quantization in tflite format
+> + INT8.tflite model with quant aware training in int8 in tflite format
+> + NONE.tflite model without quantization in tflite format
+> + Original.h5 model without quantization in keras format

 We also provide a simple analyse script, run
 ```bash
 cd train_result